-This post explore how competitive Interactive Brokers is when it comes to commissions for trading stocks.
+This post explores how competitive Interactive Brokers is when it comes to commissions for trading stocks.

 This post will not explore the trading cost for options, futures, forex, spot currencies, fixed income, fixed income (which should be just as competitive)